 Based on the post-training feedback we’ve received, #CACEOsocial attendees most valued the the information on Twitter metrics and the introduction to free design software.
 They also said they planned to refer back to their participant guide -- a handbook we created that provides details on the topics we covered and resources to help in their outreach efforts.
 In feedback, we also heard that folks are interested in learning how other social media platforms can be used to communicate and engage with people in their communities.

 Are you looking for professional development opportunities for your election office or association?
 Our government services team offers customized training for local election officials across the country.
 Contact us at email@example.com so we can work with you to plan your next learning event.

 Toolkit Usability Testing

-A few days later, in Los Angeles, we met with project partners, the Center for Civic Design, to work on the The Civic Engagement Toolkit for Local Election Officials.
+A few days later, in Los Angeles, we met with project partners, the Center for Civic Design, to work on the Election Toolkit.
 The Toolkit is a website that will feature tools, along with step-by-step instructions, that have been recommended and tested by local election officials.
 The Toolkit will empower election officials, regardless of their resources, to use tools and programs so they might better communicate with and engage the people they serve.

 Since receiving funding from the News Challenge on Elections by the John S. and James L. Knight Foundation in 2015, we’ve been busy gathering information from the field, prioritizing concepts, and designing the Toolkit website.